-Category Number of Contracts Number of Suppliers Total Spend Procurement Processes Comments Waste Services is considered of great importance to Council due to the impact it has on both residents and the environment.
-Pricing within this category have generally increased in the market due to new regulations and a rising volume of waste diversion to recycling and materials recovery facilities.
+Category Number of Contracts Number of Suppliers Total Spend Procurement Processes Comments Waste Services is considered of great importance to Council due to the impact it has on both residents and the environment. and a rising volume technology change need for technical a spend area that Pricing within this category have generally increased in the market due to new regulations and a rising volume of waste diversion to recycling and materials recovery facilities.
 Also, a technology change in the industry with treatment facilities automations and an increasing need for technical staff have had a negative impact on costs.
 However, Waste Services is a spend area that remains highly competitive with a number of capable and experienced suppliers which enables Council to procure services competitively.
 Waste collection represents the majority of Council's expenditure within this category and due to the nature of the supply market, the requirements and the significant contract values, Council secures long term arrangements with suppliers for waste collection which supports achievement of value for money for taxpayers.
-Recycling and Waste Disposal form part of Fleet and Plant 2,312 155 \$18.3M Tender RFQ Exception the Waste Services category and Council will continue to work with a consolidated number of suppliers to meet its requirements in terms of waste management.
-The Fleet & Plant category covers the purchase, hire and lease of various types of fleet, maintenance of fleet and plant and the purchase of fuel, gas and lubricants.
+Recycling and Waste Disposal form part of the Waste Services category and Council will continue to work with a consolidated number of suppliers to meet its requirements in terms of waste management.
+Fleet and Plant 2,312 155 \$18.3M TenderRFQException The Fleet & Plant category covers the purchase, hire and lease of various types of fleet, maintenance of fleet and plant and the purchase of fuel, gas and lubricants.
 Supply within the Fleet and Plant category is expected to continue to have a low difficulty of being secured by Council due to sufficient availability of capable suppliers in the region and the highly competitive market within the fleet category such as dry and wet hire.
 Profit margin for fleet suppliers is decreasing as the market is fighting for more shares.
 Indeed, low cash rate and uncertain economic conditions have reduced the demand for vehicle fleet leasing in the past few years.
 The difficulty of security supply within this category is considered medium to the largely fragmented supply market for wet and dry hire of equipment.
-Costs within the Fleet category tend to increase over time due to increases in labour and manufacturer costs and various indexes such as the CPI (refer to the Engineering & works). manufacturer costs and various indexes such as the CPI (refer to the Engineering & works category assessment for further details).
+Costs within the Fleet category tend to increase over time due to increases in labour and manufacturer costs and various indexes such as the CPI (refer to the Engineering & works category assessment for further details).
 Indeed, although the industry has encountered difficulties navigating through a highly competitive environment with tighter margins, the prices have increased over the past few years.
 The fuel, gas and lubricants subcategory is heavily impacted by crude oil price which has increased by 199% between April 2020 and April 2021.
 In relation to the leasing of vehicles, IBIS World research in Australia anticipates that supplier profitability will continue to decline due to strong internal competition.
 However, the